 The path leaves from the car park by the Wasdale National Trust Car Park and heads along Lingmell Gill before bearing left and rising over Brown Tongue to reach Lingmell Col.

-The entire route is a continuous slog up a gravel path.
+Much of the route is a steady slog up a gravel path.
 From Lingmell Col the last half mile becomes increasingly strewn with rocks making it important to place your foot carefully, but there is nothing technical or too difficult.

 It is easy enough to return the way you came, but for a more adventurous and interesting descent, head down the steep slope of Mickledore.